Evernote is one of the tools that I use every day on all of my devices.

 Evernote automatically synchronises your information every few minutes.
 And if you want, you can sync manually anytime by clicking the ‘Sync’ button.

-I don’t suggest signing up for either straightaway.
+I don’t suggest signing up for the premium version straightaway.
 Have a go with Evernote first and see if it suits you.
-If it does then I’d definitely suggest investigating the one of the upgrade options.
+If it does then I’d definitely suggest investigating the upgrade.

 Let me know how you get on.
 What ways are you finding to use Evernote?
 Please share below: